kubesys/installer/README.md

 ## kube-installer

 Install Kubernetes-based systems with a simple and comprehensible way.
+** Note **
-Now this script can only work on CentOS/RHEL 7.x.
+- this script can work well on CentOS/RHEL 7.x and Ubuntu 16.x/18.x.
+- we test this script on Kubernetes >=1.16 and < 1.22

 ## Architecture